Michigan vs. Northwestern NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Northwestern's games have gone over 50 points in three of six chances this season.

-- The two teams combine to score 60.3 points per game, 10.3 more than the total in this contest.
+- In 50% of Northwestern's games this season (3/6), the teams combined to score more than Saturday's over/under of 51.

+- The combined points per game average of the two teams, 60.3, is 9.3 points above Saturday's over/under.

-- The 39.3 combined points per game that these two squads have allowed this season are 10.7 fewer than the 50 over/under in this contest.
+- These two squads combine to allow 39.3 points per game, 11.7 fewer than this contest's over/under.

-- Wolverines games this season feature an average total of 52.2 points, a number 2.2 points higher than Saturday's over/under.
+- The average total in Wolverines games this season is 52.2, 1.2 points more than Saturday's total of 51.

+- The 51 over/under in this game is 3.5 points higher than the 47.5 average total in Wildcats games this season.

 Michigan Stats and Trends